Gastroenterology and Nutrition

 We also treat children with digestive or nutritional disorders that result from other diseases.

 Heading up the program is Chief of Pediatric Gastroenterology David Kawatu, a specialist in the treatment of gastrointestinal disorders in children.
-He recently joined the UC Davis faculty from Hasbro Children’s Hospital/Brown University in Providence, Rhode Island, where he was associate director of pediatric gastroenterology.
+He joined the UC Davis faculty from Hasbro Children’s Hospital/Brown University in Providence, Rhode Island, where he was associate director of pediatric gastroenterology.
 He previously was the director of the pediatric gastroenterology fellowship training program at Brown University.

 Kawatu is a specialist in treating such conditions as abdominal pain, gastrointestinal reflux disease, Crohn's disease, inflammatory bowel disease, ulcerative colitis, and celiac disease.
 He also specializes in rehabilitating children who are malnourished and treating children who require gastrointestinal feeding tubes and intravenous nutrition.